 INFINI #1 LESVOS

-The video work investigates the increasing digitization of border control.
-The image of the coastline (photographed by Tebol) is fundamentally transformed (by Landau) with the use of digital effects: fragments are cut out, isolated and framed.
-The hills are blacked out and demarcated with a yellow dotted line.
-The sea, the air and the rubber dinghies have also been edited extensively.
-This all takes place silenty, detachedly: as if the tragedies unfolding on the coast were nothing more than a problem that can be solved with the aid of digital technology.
+In ‘INFINI #1 LESVOS’ Tebol, Landau and Zaides documented a definite section of the European border, the coastline of the Mantamados region of Lesbos, which is the Greek island’s closest point to Turkey.
+In 2016, each day, approximately 1,500 migrants entered Europe through this location.
+The video work provides a contemplative gaze on one of the three main gateways to fortress Europe.
+The image of the coastline (photographed by Tebol) is fundamentally transformed (by Landau) with the use of digital effects: fragments are cut out, isolated, and framed.
+The distant Turkish coastline as well as the rubber dinghies previously used to carry migrants and now left on the Greek shore are delineated with a yellow dotted line and blacked out.
+The sea and the air have also been edited extensively.
+This process takes place silently, detachedly: as if the tragedies unfolding on the coast were nothing more than a problem that can be solved with the aid of digital technology.